Slothkrew/ctf-playbook/playbook/reverse_engineering.md

  * What type of file is it?
 Run `$ file crackme` to find out.
  * Is the flag in `$ strings crackme`?
  * Search for all referenced text strings in your debugger.
 Look for things like "access denied", "access granted", etc. and work backwards from there.
+ * Has the executable been stripped of debugging information?

 ### Windows specific